Tackling lead ammunition poisoning

 It’s hard to think of a better example of a One Health issue – the term used by the World Health Organisation for issues that affect environments, people and animals – than the poisoning caused by lead ammunition worldwide.

-The challenge
+The problem

 In the UK, more than 7,000 tonnes of lead ammunition is discharged into the environment every year.
 Birds often mistake tiny shot pellets for grit or seeds, and eat them.
 Dead and dying birds are usually taken quickly by predators – making their deaths ‘invisible’ to shooters and the wider public alike.

 It has taken WWT’s scientific research to discover the extent of the problem in the UK.
-Our long term waterbird health surveillance has found 10% were killed by lead poisoning – sometimes with dozens or even hundreds of ingested shot pellets being found in their gizzards (a part of their stomach that needs grit to grind their food).
+Our long-term waterbird health surveillance has found 10% were killed by lead poisoning – sometimes with dozens or even hundreds of ingested shot pellets found in their gizzards (a part of their stomach that needs grit to grind their food).
 Migratory swans like whoopers and Bewick’s were worst affected, with lead poisoning accounting for a quarter of deaths.

 The UK shares many migratory swans, ducks and geese with the rest of Europe where it claims the lives of one million waterbirds each year.
 A further 3 million are estimated to suffer ill health from lead poisoning.